 Akers School recruits and employs highly qualified credentialed teachers.
-For the 2011-12 school year, the school had 37 fully credentialed teachers.
+For the 2013-14 school year, the school had 35 fully credentialed teachers.
 In many instances, teachers supplement their regular credential with a special education credential or a credential to teach English language learners.
 All teachers assigned outside their teaching credential area have completed appropriate coursework or training in the subject(s) that they are assigned to teach.
+The Federal No Child Left Behind Act requires that all teachers in core subject areas meet certain requirements in order to be considered as "NCLB Compliant".
+Minimum qualifications include: possession of a bachelor's degree, possession of an appropriate California teaching credential, and demonstrated competence in core academic subjects.

 Teacher Credentials and Assignments

 Akers CUSD

-09-10 10-11 11-12 12-13 09-10 10-11 11-12 12-13
+12-13 13-14 14-15 12-13 13-14 14-15

-Total Teachers 36 37 37 103 102 100
+Total Teachers 33 35 36 92 95 95

-Teachers with Full Credential 36 37 37 103 102 100
+Teachers with Full Credential 33 35 36 92 95 95

 Teachers without Full Credential 0 0 0 0 0 0

-Teachers Teaching Outside Subject Area 0 0 0 0 0 0
+Teachers Teaching Outside Subject Area (with full credential) 0 0 0 0 0 0

-Teacher Misassignments for English Learners 0 0 0 0 0 0 0 0
+Teacher Misassignments for English Learners 0 0 0 0 0 0

-Total Teacher Misassignments 0 0 0 0 0 0 0 0
+Total Teacher Misassignments 0 0 0 0 0 0

-Teacher Vacancies 0 0 0 0 0 0 0 0
+Teacher Vacancies 0 0 0 0 0 1